Incheon United FC

-Incheon United FC (인천 유나이티드 FC) is a South Korean professional football club based in Incheon that competes in the K League 2, the second tier of South Korean football.
+Incheon United FC (인천 유나이티드 FC) is a South Korean professional football club based in Incheon that competes in the K League 1, the top tier of South Korean football.
 Founded in 2003, the club is a so-called "community club", with the government of the city of Incheon being its key shareholder.
 The club's home stadium is the Incheon Football Stadium.

 History

 Formation

 Officially founded at the end of the 2003 season, the move to create a professional football club in Incheon had come about in part by the construction of the Incheon Munhak Stadium for the 2002 FIFA World Cup.
 Mayor of Incheon Ahn Sang-soo began the process of creating a new club in earnest in June 2003 with the official founding of Incheon FC.
 German Werner Lorant was appointed as manager in September of that year, assisted by Chang Woe-ryong and Kim Si-seok.

 A public share issue was launched and ran from October to November 2003 and in December, the name Incheon United was adopted.
 Sponsorship contracts worth a total of $4m were signed with GM Daewoo and Daeduk Construction Company, while Puma supplied the club's kits.